OasisLMF/GenerateDocs/src/sections/OED.rst

 blob/develop/OpenExposureData/Docs/OpenExposureData_Spec.xlsx>`_.

 There are over 200 potential fields that could be used within the location file.
-However, it is not mandatory to use a field that contains no data and so, most OED location input files will contain far fewer than 200 columns.
+However, it is not mandatory to use a field that is not populated.

 |